valkyrie-language/valkyrie.rs/projects/packages/vcc-win32-x64/README.md

 ## Overview

-This optional platform package contains the `vcc_napi.dll` cdylib built from `projects/vcc-napi`.
+This optional platform package contains the `vcc.win32-x64-msvc.node` N-API addon built from `projects/compilers/vcc-napi`.
 It is pulled in automatically when you install [`@valkyrie-language/legion`](../legion) or [`@valkyrie-language/asgard`](../asgard) on Windows x64.